zedeus/nitter/README.md

 ```

 Set your hostname, port, HMAC key, https (must be correct for cookies), and
-Redis info in `nitter.conf`, run `redis-server --daemonize yes`, then run Nitter
+Redis info in `nitter.conf`.
+To run Redis, either run
+`redis-server --daemonize yes`, or `systemctl enable --now redis` (or
+redis-server depending on the distro).
+Run Nitter by executing `./nitter` or
-by executing `./nitter`.
-You should run Nitter behind a reverse proxy such as
+using the systemd service below.
+You should run Nitter behind a reverse proxy
-[Nginx](https://github.com/zedeus/nitter/wiki/Nginx) or Apache for security
+such as [Nginx](https://github.com/zedeus/nitter/wiki/Nginx) or Apache for
-reasons.
+security reasons.

 To build and run Nitter in Docker:
 ```bash